what is a rotary joint

 Delivers steam or hot water to the press section for drying purposes.

-Calender Rolls:
+Calendar Rolls:

 Provides heated oil or steam to calender rolls for maintaining the desired paper smoothness and thickness.